amida-tech/orange-api/docs/src/adherences.md

 # Group Adherences
-An adherence event is when the user takes their medication (either when they're supposed to, _adhering_, or not, _nonadhering_).
+An adherence event is when the patient takes their medication (either when they're supposed to, _adhering_, or not, _non-adhering_).

-## Adherence Events Collection [/user/adherences]
+## Adherence Events Collection [/patients/{patientid}/adherences]
 ### Create an Adherence [POST]
-Store details of a new adherence event (e.g., when a user signifies they've taken their medication).
+Store details of a new adherence event (e.g., when a patient signifies they've taken their medication).
+The current user will need write access to the patient's data.

 + Parameters
     + medication_id (integer, required)

-        unique ID of the medication for which the user has adhered
+        unique ID of the medication for which the patient has adhered
     + date (string, required, 2015-05-31T19:27:09+00:00)

-        ISO 8601 combined date-time in UTC representing the date and time at which _the user took the medication_
+        ISO 8601 combined date-time in UTC representing the date and time at which _the patient took the medication_

     + notes (string, optional)

-        free-text field for things such as observations and reactions recorded by the user
+        free-text field for things such as observations and reactions recorded by the patient

 + Request
     + Headers

             Authorization: Bearer ACCESS_TOKEN

     + Body

             {
                 medication_id: 1,
                 date: "2015-05-31T19:27:09+00:00",
                 notes: "Feeling sleepy now!"
             }

-+ Response 200
++ Response 201
     Errors
     + `access_token_required` (401) - no access token specified in
     `Authorization` header
     + `invalid_access_token` (401) - the access token specified is invalid
     + `invalid_date` (400) - the date field specified is not in valid ISO 8601 format
     + `invalid_medication_id` (400) - no medication with the specified ID can be found
+    + `unauthorized` (403) - the current user does not have write access to this patient
+    + `invalid_patient_id` (404) - a patient with the specified ID was not found

     + Body